IN THIS ARTICLE:

 How Display Ads Fit In

-Display ads don’t replace search ads, but are there to support them.
+Display ads don’t replace Google search ads, but are there to support them.

 Most SaaS buyers don’t convert on their first visit.
 Display ads help you stay visible while prospects compare options or take time to decide.
 When users later see your search ads again, that familiarity increases trust and engagement.